-This exercise is not only great for creating defined abs its also great at improving your whole core strength with condition benefits for your legs and shoulders.
+This exercise is not only great for creating defined abs its also great at improving your whole core strength and improving your upper body tone with condition benefits for your legs and shoulders.

 Mountain climbers are an excellent exercise because they target so many different muscle groups at once.
 They are also easy to do and they can be done by anyone of any fitness level - you just have to make sure that you go slow enough so that you don't put too much strain on your joints.